DaneBentley/Smart-Finder/README.md

 ## Acknowledgments

-This extension replicates the behavior of Chrome's native find functionality.
+This extension replicates the behavior of browsers' native find functionality.
 Implementation details were derived from:
 - Chrome DevTools documentation
 - Chromium source code analysis
 - DOM API specifications
 - Chrome extension development guidelines

-The goal is to provide a faithful reproduction of Chrome's native find experience while demonstrating modern web API usage and extension development best practices.
+The goal is to provide a faithful reproduction of browsers' native find experience while demonstrating modern web API usage and extension development best practices.